-Ever wondered how to create sentences in Japanese?
-Do you know the sentence structure in SOV Japanese?
+Have you ever wondered how to create sentences in Japanese?
+Do you know the structure of Japanese sentences SOV?
 Is the structure of Japanese sentences difficult?

-Japanese grammar, in practice, is simple.
-But it is totally different and opposite from Portuguese, and this has greatly confused our learning.
-The order of the sentences, the conjugation of the verbs, everything, although simple, is different.
+The Japanese grammar, in practice, is simple.
+But it is completely different and opposite to Portuguese, and this confuses our learning a lot.
+The order of sentences, the conjugation of verbs, everything, despite being simple, is different.

-If we search the internet about Japanese grammar and structure, they will all talk about particles and verbs, but no one will explain in detail the order of each of the sentences, especially large sentences.
-Our goal is to explain everything about Japanese sentence structure.
+If we search the internet about the structure and Japanese grammar, all will talk about particles and verbs, but no one will explain in detail the order of each of the sentences, especially large sentences.
+Our goal is to explain everything about the structure of sentences in Japanese.

 Japanese SOV Structure (Subject + Object + Verb)

-First we have to understand how Japanese grammar works and the structure of its sentences.
+First, we need to understand how Japanese grammar works and the structure of its sentences.
 Unlike Portuguese, the verb will almost always end up at the end of the sentence.
 This structure is called SOV.

 SOV is when most sentences in the language follow the order of: subject + object + verb.
 See the following example sentence below: